4Soft-de/harness-model/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
-about: Use this template to ask a question regarding the VEC.
+about: Have a question regarding the VEC?
 ---

 ## General Troubleshooting